-Transfer Credit from Other Institutions: Except for Social Work, a maximum of 30% of coursework can be transferred if approved by the department and the Office of Graduate Studies.
+Transfer Credit from Other Institutions

+A maximum of 30% of coursework can be transferred if approved by the department and the Office of Graduate Studies.
 Transfer units cannot have been used for a previous degree.
 Transfer units must not exceed the 7-year limit at the time of graduation.